What to expect

 Day Seven: La Garganta Verde

 For our final days walk we transfer to the start of our walk to discover the La Garganta Verde (“The Green Gorge”).
 Our route takes us down through the Garganta Verde, gouged out of the limestone by the river running through.
 The gorge descends to 1,200 feet at its deepest point.
 This spectacular walk is a short but intense experience with fantastic surroundings, passing close to the home of a colony of the Griffon vultures of which we can see gliding above us.
-The end of the route finishes at a natural cavity where the rock formations interestingly change colour from pink to green and the acoustics gives us a church like feel.
+The end of the route finishes at a natural cavity where the rock formations interestingly change color from pink to green and the acoustics gives us a church like feel.

 From here we retrace our steps back up the gorge giving us a further different perspective of the gorgeous scenery.
 We then take our transfer back to Grazalema.

-Distance: 6km / 3.7 miles
+- Distance: 3.7 miles

-Ascent 440m / Descent 440m
+- Ascent / Descent 1,444 feet

-Grade: Medium / Hard
+- Grade: Medium / Hard

-Walking Time: 3 hours
+- Walking Time: 3 hours

-Transfer Time: 25 mins approx.
+- Transfer Time: 25 mins approx.

 - Breakfast & Dinner Included